CharlesTheGreat77/ESP8266-EvilPortal/README.md

 # Note
-Upon initial connect to the AP opens a captive portal that states "No HTML tempate uploaded", when inputing an html template from online, it will update the captive portal automatically.
+Upon initial connect to the AP opens a captive portal that states "No HTML tempate uploaded" (again, simply navigate to 192.168.4.1/admin), when inputing an html template from online, it will update the captive portal automatically.
 I did not want to hardcode different templates for each portal.. why not just copy and paste existing portals!!! 🤔📝